saucecontrol/PhotoSauce/doc/main.md

 ## InterpolationSettings

 A structure for specifying the sampling algorithm used by the high-quality scaler.
-There are a number of well-known algoritms preconfigured as static fields, or you can define your own.
+There are a number of well-known algorithms preconfigured as static fields, or you can define your own.

 Preconfigured values include: